Learn your options for great oven baked bacon. Easy step by step photo instructions to cook bacon in the oven. Nothing is better than great bacon.

-I initially though the taste would be different if you oven baked it.
-Nope.
-It tastes the same.
+I initially though the taste would be different if oven baked.
+Nope, it tastes the same.

 A five.
 How could great bacon be anything else?

-Notes: I used thick slice Hormel Black Label bacon from Sam’s Club.
+I used thick sliced Hormel Black Label bacon from Sam’s Club.
 I highly recommend this as one of the top bacon commonly available.
-I’m from Iowa and I know pig but use whatever you want.
+But this will work with the bacon of your choice.

-- Place in middle of over.
-Go do something else for 18 minutes and come back.
-Time will vary with thickness of the bacon and your taste.
+Place in the middle of the oven for 18 minutes and come back.
+Time will vary with the thickness of the bacon and your taste.
 It is done when it looks done.
-I like my bacon very crispy so I use 20-22 minutes with thick bacon.
+I like my bacon very crispy, so I use 20-22 minutes with thick bacon.